midtown-ai/glossary/glossary/m.md

  Pictures of numbers written by college student taken by the post office to be able to sort the zip codes.
 Conversion from every image to matrix was done by hand.

- First approach to solve the problem was to use One of the first [neural networks][Neural Network],
+ First approach to solve the problem was to use One of the first [neural networks],
   * layer 1: 200 neurons
   * 2nd layer: 100
   * 3rd: 60
   * 4th: 30
   * 5th: 10
-  * with signmoid function
+  * with [sigmoid activation function]
- The ANN has a inverted tree like structure.
-Unfortunately the accuracy of 92% could be improved!
+ The [artificial neural network] has a inverted tree like structure.
+Unfortunately the [accuracy] of 92% could be improved!

- A better model found later was the [CNN]
+ A better model found later was the [Convoluted Neural Network (CNN)][CNN]

- The first part of the CNN is called feature extraction, the second part is the classification.
+ The first part of the [CNN] is called [feature extraction], the second part is the [classification].

  ![]( {{site.assets}}/m/mnist_dataset.png ){: width="100%"}

  See also [M], [Dataset]

+# Monte Carlo Policy Gradient Algorithm

+ See [REINFORCE Algorithm]

 # MuLan Model